Research Collaborations

 Craton Dynamics

-Understanding the stability of cratons within tectonically active plates stands as one of the grand challenges in geodynamics.
+Understanding the stability of cratons within tectonically active planet like Earth stands as one of the grand challenges in geodynamics.
 Through the development of numerical models of craton evolution, my research aims to shed light on why certain cratons have remained stable for over 3 billion years, while others, such as the North China Craton, have undergone complete destruction.

 My findings suggest that the combined effects of viscosity and thickness play a crucial role in enhancing the strength of cratons, thereby shielding them from tectonic recycling.
 Two key theoretical insights: